DarrenJiang13/gym-human-pose-estimation/realsense-SDK-based/rs_Cubemos_Raspi.md

 Actually this document is about the failure to install Cubemos on Rasbian.
-After trial and error, I think only ubuntu 18.04 can work with Cubemos on Raspberry Pi.
+After trial and error, I think only ubuntu 18.04 can work with Cubemos.
 And Cubemos company also restricts the [hardware](https://dev.intelrealsense.com/docs/skeleton-tracking-sdk-installation-guide) for users.
+Only computers with Intel Core/Xero CPU can work.

 # Implement librealsense+Cubemos on Raspberry Pi OS
 This is a tutorial about how to implement RealSense SDK 2.0, Cubemos on your Raspberry Pi OS.